-Halloween is coming up soon, and whether you're going out trick or treating or hitting up the big Halloween party, you're bound to wind up with a hefty stash of candy.
+Halloween is here, and whether you're going out trick or treating or hitting up the big Halloween party, you're bound to wind up with a hefty stash of candy.
 To help you avoid an unfortunate trip to the dentist or a seriously upset stomach, here are some tips on healthier ways to enjoy your Halloween candy this year.

 1. Pig out, but responsibly.

 When you're faced with a mountain of candy, most people's first reaction would be to eat until you're in a sugar coma.
 Ignore those inner voices telling you to gorge yourself and try something a little different.
-It's a holiday, so by no means are we saying don't eat your fill of your hard earned candy, but try picking out a set amount of your favorite pieces to eat on the first and second day.
-Maybe 20 pieces on the first day and 10 pieces on the second.
+It's a holiday, so by no means are we saying don't eat your fill of your hard-earned candy, but try picking out a set amount of your favorite pieces to eat on the first and second day.
+Maybe 10 pieces on the first day and 5 pieces on the second.
 This way you can enjoy a little more candy than usual and still feel good afterwards.

 2. Organize your treats.

-You've had your big fill of candy for the past two days, and you probably haven't made too much of a dent in your stash.
-Try flexing those organization skills.
+A candy haul can be overwhelming, so try flexing those organization skills.
 Go through your candy and pick which ones you definitely want to keep and which you know you're never going to eat (think those awful strawberry hard candies that only ever pop up at your grandmother's house).
 Dole them out into little plastic baggies of about five to seven pieces that you can take with you for lunch each day.
 As for the reject candy, try bringing it to school to see if any of your friends might want a piece or two before trashing it (waste not, want not!).